Did you know?

 Governance – Australia expand

-A cohesive society is one where citizens have a high degree of confidence in their governmental institutions and public administration.
-In Australia, 71% of people say they trust their political institutions, more than the OECD average of 56% and one of the highest rates in the OECD.
+Trust in government is essential for social cohesion and well-being.
+In Australia, 46% of people say they trust their national government, more than the OECD average of 39%.
 High voter turnout is another measure of public trust in government and of citizens’ participation in the political process.
 In the most recent elections for which data is available, voter turnout in Australia was 93% of those registered; this figure is the highest in the OECD area where average voter turnout is 72%.

 While voter turnout is indeed compulsory (and strongly enforced) in Australia, it is nevertheless a useful measure of citizen engagement.
 In the context of the Better Life Index, voter turnout measures how civic engagement contributes to the well-being of people and society.
 From this perspective, the Australian political system performs well in the sense that it reflects the will of a very large number of individuals (irrespective of what drives high participation).